mikependon/RepoDB/Docs/_build/html/_sources/pages/dbhelper.rst.txt

 This class is used to map the `Type` of database provider into an instance of `IDbHelper` object.

-By default, the `SqlDbHelper` class is provided by the library which is mainly used for SQL Server DB providers.
+By default, the `SqlServerDbHelper` class is provided by the library which is mainly used for SQL Server DB providers.

 A code below is called in the static constructor of this class.